cliffparnitzky/FormDependentMandatoryField/README.md

 			color: #FF7777;
 	}

-With the css above, a form like the follwoing will be created:
+With the css above, a form like the following will be created:

 ![Screenshot 2](https://raw.github.com/cliffparnitzky/DependentMandatoryFormField/master/screenshot2.jpg)